casterpollux/MiniMax-bmo/README_ComfyUI_BMO.md

 4. **Run**: The output will be clean, natural-looking inpainting!

-### Model Setup
+### Model Setup (also shown above with main files)

-Place your MiniMax-Remover models in this structure and paste the path into the comfy ui node:
+Place your MiniMax-Remover models in the same custom nodes section as your main files from installation above:
 ```
 ComfyUI/custom_nodes/minimax-remover-bmo/models
 ├── vae/